BridgesLab/TissueSpecificTscKnockouts/Mouse Data/Liver AMPK Ketogenic Diet/All Figures/ITT/ampk-kd-itt-analysis.md

                                       se=se))
 ```

 These data can be found in **/Users/katherinekistler/Documents/GitHub/TissueSpecificTscKnockouts/Mouse Data/Liver AMPK Ketogenic Diet/All Figures/ITT** in a file named **ITT 19-06-19.xlsx** and **mapping.csv**.
-This script was most recently updated on **Mon Jun 22 11:04:08 2020**.
+This script was most recently updated on **Tue Jul 14 10:46:24 2020**.

 # Number of Mice